Am I too late to sign up for this year’s CSA?

 I’m concerned about paying for more produce than I can use.
 What options do I have?

-Beginning this year (2024), rather than increasing our share prices to follow patterns of inflation, we have chosen to decrease the number of weekly vegetable kinds offered in each CSA share.
 We’ve heard over and over that our members don’t eat as many vegetables as we are used to eating in our household of 12.
-(Imagine that!)
-Also new this year, we plan to offer additional options of various farm products (pork sausage, teacup flower bouquets, eggs, and more…) included in the weekly allowed vegetable choices of 5-8 items.
-These particular farm product choices will vary from week to week and may be worth two allowed vegetable choices but will already be included in the seasonal CSA share price; no extra cost!
+Just like previous years, this year’s CSA shares include additional options of various farm products (our own farm pastured meats, teacup flower bouquets, eggs, and more) included in the weekly allowed ‘vegetable’ choices of 5-9 items.
+These particular farm product choices will vary from week to week and may be worth two+ allowed vegetable choices but will already be included in the seasonal CSA share price; no extra cost!

-Our farm’s Build-Your-Basket option allows you to custom select vegetables online.
+Both the Build-Your-Basket Share and the Half Share allow you to custom select vegetables online.
 Each week we allow you a certain number of vegetable choices.
 You may choose all or fewer, whatever works best for your lifestyle.
 For example, the order form for week #5 might allow you a maximum of 8 vegetable choices.
-Let’s say, however, you decide you don’t like all the vegetables on the list and you know you will not have time to cook 2 days that week, so you decide to select only 5 items from the order form instead.
+Let’s say, however, you decide you don’t like all the vegetables on the list and you know you will not have time to cook 2 days that week, so you decide to select only 5 items from the order form instead, one of them being a roll of pork sausage (worth 2 of your 8 allowable choices) that you can store in your freezer to save for another week.
 That is perfectly fine!
-Next week you may decide to host a party, and so you choose the maximum number of items allowed for week #6.
-The Build-Your-Basket share’s key component is flexibility.
+Next week you may decide to host a party, and so you choose the maximum number of items allowed for week #6 (and then haul out that pork sausage you saved in the freezer the week before).
+The Build-Your-Basket Share’s key component is flexibility.

-We think so and here’s why: As a member of our CSA, you will pay LESS THAN $30 PER WEEK for healthy vegetables that are fresher than anything you’ll ever find in a grocery store!
-Not only that, but you will not have to leave your home to shop for those vegetables; most often, they’ll be delivered to your door.
+We think so and here’s why: As a member of our CSA, you will pay LESS THAN $34 PER WEEK for healthy vegetables that are fresher than anything you’ll ever find in a grocery store.
+Not only that, but you will not have to leave your home to shop for those vegetables; they’ll be delivered to your door!
+No extra driving.
+That’s one less “to do” item on your list of errands.
 Plus, we’ve purposely kept our prices very competitive.
-A search for CSA’s in western or northern Michigan will show that Kid Ranch CSA Farm’s CSA prices are lowest when comparing the cost with the variety of vegetables and number of weeks per season.
+A search for CSA farms in western or northern Michigan will show that Kid Ranch CSA Farm’s CSA prices are highly competitive when comparing the cost with the variety of farm products, number of weeks per season, and the fact that our vegetables are grown using organic methods and our meats are from pastured animals.
 You will be hard-pressed to find another CSA farm with a better value for its product!
-Besides, our vegetables are grown sustainably, using organic methods.
+Again, our vegetables are grown sustainably using organic methods.
 That’s a big plus in our book, and because you’re reading this far, we’re guessing that’s a big deal in your book too!

 What vegetables do you grow for your CSA?